akmcafee/AWS-SAA-C02/README.md

     - e.g. Binary 1 = +1 volt, Binary 0 = -1 volt
 - HUBS
     - Anything received on one port is sent to **all** other ports, including errors and collisions.
     - Transmissions cannot be directed to a specific device.
 It's broadcasted to, and processed by, every device on the network.
     - If multiple devices transmit at once, a collision occurs, rendering all the data useless.
     - L1 has no media access control and no collision detection

 #### Network Starter Pack - 2 - Data Link - Part 1
 - Frames are a format for sending information over a layer 2 network.
     - Frames can be addressed to a destination or broadcast (ALL F's)
     - Preamble (56 bits, SFD is 8 bits), Destination MAC, Source MAC, EtherType (16 bits), Payload (46-1500 bytes), Frame Check Sequence (FCS, 32 bits)
     > Try to insert image of the breakdown of a Data Link frame
 - Devices at L2 have a unique MAC address.
 48 bits, in hex.
 24 bits for the manufacturer (O.U.I.) and 24 bits for the specific NIC hardware.

+#### Network Starter Pack - 2 - Data Link - Part 2
+- Device 1, using L2, checks L1 for carrier presence before attempting to send a frame to device 2, by MAC address.
+If carrier is present, meaning another device is already transmitting on the L1 physical medium, device 1 waits for the transmission to complete.
+If no carrier is present, device 1 begins transmission.
+- The data being transmitted is encapsulated inside a frame.
+    - As a data packet is being built, working it's way down through the OSI model from L7 to L1, each layer adds it's portion to the encapsulated frame.
+The device receiving the transmission must de-encapsulate the frame to process each segment.
+- Collisions can still happen with L2.
+    - If a collision occurs, both devices stop and wait for a random amount of time before trying again.
+This is called Collision Detection.
+        - CSMA/CD (carrier sense multiple access / collision detection)
+    - On HUBs, one collision affects all devices on the network.
+- Switches store and forward frames to the device with the specific destination MAC address in the frame.
+    - Switches keep a table of device MAC addresses to assoicate with each switch port.
+    - Collisions are contained to the port.
+They are not forwarded to other devices.
+Every other device does not have to process them.

+#### Decimal to Binary Conversion (IP Addressing)
+- 32 bits
+- 4 x 8 bits
+- 4 x Bytes
+- 4 x Octets
+- Make a table with 3 rows:
+	- Row 1: each column is numbered 1 through 8 representing each bit in the octet
+	- Row 2: contains the values for each bit in each bit from left to right.
+128, 64, 32, 16, 8, 4, 2, 1
+	- Row 3: left blank for you to write either 1 or 0 as you're adding up (or subtracting from) the octect value
+- Method to use for Decimal to Binary:
+	- Move through the binary table, left to right.
+	1. Compare decimal number to Binary position value, if smaller write 0 => move on to next table position, go to #1
+	2. IF IT IS EQUAL OR LARGER - Minus the binary position value from your decimal number, add 1 in the binary value column
+	3. Move on to next position, go to #1 (with the new decimal value)

+#### Network Starter Pack - 3 - Part 1
+Layer 3 - Network
+- Layer 3 connects layer 2 networks together and moves data between them.
+	- At one location with directly cabled/wired connections, ethernet is typically the best protocol to use.
+Across geographically spaced layer 2 networks that ARE directly connected by fiber, cable, wireless bridge, etc., layer 3 will typically use suitable protocols such as PPP, MPLS, or ATM.
+	- When data needs to traverse geographically spaced layer 2 networks that are NOT directly connected by fiber or cable, layer 3 will typically use another protocol such as Internet Protocol (IP)
+	- Routers will encapsulate a packet inside an ethernet frame for it's journey over a local network.
+When that packet needs to move over a different network, on it's way to its final destination, the router will remove the packet from that frame and re-encapsulate it in a new frame for the next network.
+- IPv6 has bigger, than IPv4, Source and Destination IP address fields for larger addresses.
+- TTL in IPv4 is called Hop Limit in IPv6.

+#### Network Starter Pack - 3 - Part 2
+IPv4 - IP Addressing
+- 133.33.3.7 is called Dotted-decimal Notation; 4 x 0-255
+- First 2 octets are the "network" part and the last 2 octets are the "host" part
+- An IPv4 address is made up of 32 bits (4 bytes) - 4 x 8 bits (Octets)

+Subnet masks
+- 255.255.0.0 is the same as /16 prefix
+- Binary for 255 is 11111111
+- Therefore, 255.255.0.0 in binary is 11111111.11111111.00000000.00000000
+	- 255.255.255.255 in binary would be 11111111.11111111.11111111.11111111

+Routing tables and Routes
+- /24 subnet mask means the first 24 bits of the IP address are for the network and the last 8 bits are for the host
+- Border Gateway Protocol (BGP) allows routers to communicate with each other to exchange information containing which networks they know about.